Gastric Sleeve Surgery Q&A

 Who is a good candidate for Gastric Sleeve Surgery?

 Not all overweight people qualify for the gastric sleeve.
 There are some criteria that must be fulfilled before a patient is approved for surgery.
-Generally, gastric sleeve surgery is indicated for morbidly obese adults — that is, people between 18 and 65 with a body mass index (BMI) of 40 or higher.
+Generally, weight loss gastric sleeve surgery is indicated for morbidly obese adults — that is, people between 18 and 65 with a body mass index (BMI) of 40 or higher.
 For a person standing 5-foot-9, that equates to a body weight of 270.

 People with a body-mass index of 35 — 235 pounds for a 5-foot-9-inch adult — can also qualify.
 Usually, this requires at least one additional health problem related to obesity.
 Some common weight-related health conditions include diabetes, sleep apnea, hypertension, asthma and joint pain.

 How long does it take to recovery from Gastric Sleeve Surgery?

 As a guideline, laparoscopic gastric bypass surgery and sleeve surgery patients have about a 2-3 week recovery period, (although some can take as long as 6 weeks) before they can return to work.

 Is Gastric Sleeve Surgery dangerous?

 Bleeding, infection, and blood clots in your legs are possible side effects that may occur after any surgery.
 General anesthesia may also cause breathing problems or other reactions.

 Over time, you may also have some trouble absorbing certain nutrients.
 Or you may develop a narrowing (stricture) in your stomach sleeve.
 Some people may have heartburn or reflux after the surgery.
 If you already have moderate to severe reflux, a gastric sleeve could make that worse.
 You may want to consider a gastric bypass surgery instead.
 That type of surgery can stop reflux and heartburn.